By Philippa Richardson

 I haven’t winced through such a disturbing film in some time.
 As Arthur, a middle-aged man living with his mother and eking out a living as a clown, Phoenix is extraordinary.
 The simultaneous contradictions in his face alone are a masterpiece.

-Whatever the truth of Arthur’s genes (and indeed of his entire backstory given the tricksy final scene… but let’s leave that aside and take the film at face value), as the story of Arthur — neglected, abused and abandoned by his only family — could there be a worse world for a child to be trapped in?
+Whatever the truth of Arthur’s genes (and indeed of his entire backstory given the tricksy final scene… but let’s leave that aside and take the film at face value), his story — neglected, abused and abandoned by his only family — could barely describe a worse world for a child to be trapped in.

 We could mistake Arthur for a psychopath or a vigilante under-world hero.
 He is neither.
 He was described by the Guardian as “simply a pathological narcissist”.
 It’s easy to apply a simple label to a complex human.
 But there is nothing simple about Arthur; and there is nothing simple about people’s experience of abuse and the mental and emotional dysfunction it leads to.

-Despite the chaotic backdrop of a social backlash by the resentful masses against the rich elite, this is a tale of the deterioration of an individual, not of society (though, after all, the individual makes the masses).
+Despite the chaotic backdrop of a social backlash by the resentful masses against the rich elite, this is a tale of the deterioration of an individual, not of society (although the individual makes the masses).

 Arthur’s bizarre relationship with his mother sheds some light, signalling that Arthur hasn’t recovered from that horrendous childhood… A grown man-boy being told by his mother to cosy in with her in her bed to watch their favourite comedy show together.
 This may be misconstrued as touching devotion; but her grimy nighty, that musty bedroom, the scent of control, of apron springs not cut, of isolation and maladjustment to the world outside… it’s not the kind of devotion most would aspire to.

-But it’s not a “condition” that makes him laugh inappropriately; rather it was the conditions he was born into that were inappropriate — and all his mother allowed him to do was to laugh — “Such a happy boy”, his mother always said.
+But it’s not a “condition” that makes him laugh inappropriately; rather it was the conditions he was born into that were inappropriate — and his way of coping, or all his mother allowed him to do, was to laugh — “Such a happy boy”, his mother always said.

 He laughs on — “such a happy boy” — until he eventually says himself: “I haven’t had a happy day my whole life”.
 We believe him.
 But nobody else does.
 His boss doesn’t: he fires him.
 His mother doesn’t: she demeans him.
 As he empties and then climbs into his own fridge, we see him start to lose his grasp on his very existence.